karatelabs/karate/README.md

 Given def session = $

 # assert that the expected response payload was received
-# observe how the 'userId' is dynamically set from a variable
+# observe how the expected 'userId' is dynamically set from a variable
 Then match session == { issued: '#ignore', token: '#ignore', userId: '#(ticket.userId)' }

 # and for complex payloads, you can opt to separate them out into (re-usable) files